 Students need to be well organised.
 Work notes, essays, tests papers etc - should be kept in a ring binder.
-These need to be well organised and presented in order to work effectively.
+These should be well organised and presented in order to work effectively from them.

-Students need to adopt an attitude of continuous improvement and be encouraged to look back over completed work.
-As exams approach, students need to attempt practice papers (these are readily available online).
+Students need to adopt an attitude of continuous improvement and be encouraged to look back over work completed as well as.
+Work may need to be repeated.
+As the exams approach students need to attempt practice papers (these are readily available online).
 Some of this work will be done under teacher supervision in lessons but students have a responsibility to go beyond this.